 With regard to Huawei, O’Toole wants the Trudeau government to “grow a spine” and make a decision on the Chinese company’s involvement in Canada’s 5G network.
 Opposition parties have passed a non-binding motion demanding the administration ban Huawei 5G within 30 days.
 Trudeau has refused to say when he will make a decision on Huawei.
 He noted that any decision on the issue will be made only after consulting with security agencies.

 However, O’Toole is not impressed and stated that the Canadian government is “out of step with our allies.”
-Australia, United States, Britain, Sweden, and Japan have either banned Huawei 5G or placed restrictions on its use.
+Australia, the United States, Britain, Sweden, and Japan have either banned Huawei 5G or placed restrictions on its use.
 O’Toole accused Huawei of benefiting from the many years of espionage carried out by China against ex-telecom company Nortel.
 At present, all major Canadian mobile network providers including Rogers, Bell, and Telus have announced that they will be using non-Chinese alternatives for setting up 5G networks.

 Chinese interference plan